KidneyOS/KidneyOS/docs/syscalls/process/execve.md

 This is accomplished by dropping the old TCB and creating a new one with the same PID (process parent).
 Multiple threads per processes is not extensively supported here, so extra handling needs to be done to properly handle this in a process with many threads.

+Both argv and envp **MUST** be NULL terminated.
+This means they contain null-terminated strings but their last element is also a NULL pointer.

+argv is passed to the thread using **Thread Arguments**.
+This value needs to be parsed into a slice for rust guest applications, or the size can be inferred by the guest process by iterating until NULL is found (the thread argument is also NULL terminated).

 envp is currently ignored, as there is no way for the guest executable to access arguments.

 ### Return value